 Below are a list of resources to learn more about our ADD/ADHD treatment options for children:

 - Social Skills Groups (Dragon Masters)

 - Individual Therapy/Coaching

 You and your child’s therapist will periodically meet to review what is working.
-If progress is not being made, a different treatment option can be considered and implemented.
+We remain committed to actively adapting and refining the treatment plan if progress does not meet expectations.